tigera-cs/Calico-Foundation/2.2-networking-pod-connectivity-advanced-lab/README.md

 ### Create an additional Calico IPPool

-When Calico is deployed, a defaul IPPool is created in the cluster based on the address family (IPv4-IPv6) enabled in the cluster.
+When Calico is deployed, a defaul IPPool is created in the cluster for each address family (IPv4-IPv6) enabled in the cluster.
 This cluster runs only IPv4.
 As a result, we will only have an IPPool for IPv4.
 By default, Calico creates a default IPPool for the whole cluster pod network CIDR range.
 However, this can be customized and a subset of pod network CIDR can be used for the default IPPool.\
 Let's find the configured IPPool in this cluster using the following command.

 ```